TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \subsection{\textbf{Constraint Function $\Phi$}}

 While any function that imposes constraints on code generation could be implemented directly as a decoding function, we find it useful to draw a conceptual distinction between the decoding function that does the high-level decision making for which branch to explore next and the constraint function guiding the LM towards more promising solutions.
 This distinction makes our framework \textit{modular} and allows swapping out constraint functions and decoding functions.
+It also allows different decoding functions to invoke the same constraints differently, for example by applying them to every candidate continuation or lazily only to the continuation that was selected for expansion.

 To handle both soft constraints (\ie preferences that guide generation without strictly invalidating outputs) and hard constraints (\ie rules that must always be satisfied), we follow the idea of potential functions in~\cite{loula2025syntacticsemanticcontrollarge}, such that our constraint function assigns a quality score to partial or complete token sequences.
 This design enables a unified mechanism for constraint enforcement: the update and prune stages of the decoding function can replicate hard masking behaviour (assigning zero score to invalid continuations) or soft masking (down-weighting unlikely continuations, as in~\cite{loula2025syntacticsemanticcontrollarge}).